phpandroidgladiator/todoist-api/source/index.md

 todoist://search?query=Test%20%26%20Today
 ```

-The following scheme is available to do searching:
+The following scheme is available for searching (Android only):

 Scheme | Description
 ------ | -----------